adda-team/adda/input/README.md

 Default input (parameter) files needed in some operational modes of ADDA.
-Most of them can be modified by user to fit specific needs.
+If using these modes, copy the corresponding files to the execution directory.
+Most of these files can be modified by user to fit specific needs.
 * `tables/` – 10 auxiliary files with tables of integrals for `-int igt`.
 Should not be modified.
 * `alldir_params.dat` – parameters of calculation of some integral scattering quantities, incurring integration over the scattering angle
 * `avg_params.dat` – parameters of averaging over particle orientation